filecoin-project/FIPs/FIPS/fip-solstice.md

 #### Why the volume gate and burn mechanism?

-w1 determines how much leaves consensus (ie, 1-w1), but how much actually funds services is governed by w1 and the volume gate.
+The consensus weight w1 determines how much leaves consensus (ie, 1-w1), but how much actually funds services is governed by the service weight w2 and the volume gate.

   - **Don’t spend without proof**.
-The service stream weight (w2) can only step up when on-chain Filecoin Pay volume clears a verifiable target.
+The service weight (w2) can only step up when on-chain Filecoin Pay volume clears a verifiable target.
 If volume falls short, w2 stays unchanged and the registered Orchestrator addresses continue receiving at the